-The Waste Information Management System (WIMS)-2012 is a web-based information management system, designed, developed, deployed and maintained by ARC at FIU for DOE and DOE site waste managers.
+The Waste Information Management System (WIMS) 2012-13 is a web-based information management system, designed, developed, deployed and maintained by ARC at FIU for DOE and DOE site waste managers.
 This system enables stakeholders to easily visualize, understand, and manage the vast volumes, categories, and problems of forecasted waste streams and their associated forecasted shipments.
 This system integrates waste stream and transportation information from various DOE sites and facilities to waste treatment and disposal facilities.
 It provides forecasting of waste disposal volumes through the year 2050, filtered by various selection criteria such as waste sites, disposal facilities, year range, and material types.
 This system can be accessed from the web address www.emwims.org.
+This is the new domain used for deploying WIMS as an independent system over the web.
+It has moved out of the Florida International University domain address which was used for past deployments.
 WIMS was first presented at the Waste Management Conference in 2007 [1].
-Recent system updates include: waste forecast data from the DOE sites (for a current total of 39 sites and 26 disposition facilities) and the inclusion of additional waste forecasted to be generated through funding by the American Recovery and Reinvestment Act (ARRA) of 20091.
+Recent system updates include: waste forecast data from the DOE sites (for a current total of 36 sites and 30 disposition facilities) and the inclusion of additional waste forecasted to be generated through funding by the American Recovery and Reinvestment Act (ARRA) of 2009.
+There are a total of 811 waste streams in the system for various material types (low level waste, mixed low level waste, unknown, and other material).
+The forecasted disposal information is available from year 2012 to year 2050.
+The system also includes the waste transportation forecast plan for 2012 and 2013 for shipments by rail, truck and intermodal.